grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>Additional CIC vouchers are created and distributed to members or to greater community
+   <td>Additional CAV vouchers are created and distributed to members or to greater community
    </td>
    <td>Proof of delivery on ledger system - report from CSP
    </td>